 Academic Publishing - Graduate Writing Center

 Academic publishing is an exciting step as you progress within your discipline's scholarship.
 In addition to increasing your reputation within your discipline, publishing in peer-reviewed journals disseminates new and sometimes revolutionary scholarly and technological developments within the United States and international communities.
-Publishing is thus a significant means of contributing to both the security of our nation and the betterment of our world.

 Depending on the discipline, you may be co-authoring research with other graduate students or with your advisor, or your advisor may act as a sponsor for an article you wish to publish.
 You may be submitting on behalf of your own research.

 If you are interested in developing and publishing your work, take the time to research publishing opportunities so that you may choose the right publication outlet for your article.
 This research will increase the odds of your article being published: